Course Syllabus

 During the programming projects, you are allowed to consult freely with any of the other students and the instructor.
 Contributions from other students, however, must be acknowledged with citations in your final report, as required by academic standards.
 Contributions to your presentations must similarly be acknowledged.
 Needless to say, the right to consult does not include the right to copy — programs, papers, and presentations must be your own original work.

+The Study Tour essays and the participation grade are on a per student basis.
 The participation grade reflects a student's contributions to classes, exercises, comments on other students' questions on the Discussion boards, attendance and engagement during events.
 Inappropriate and/or unprofessional behavior (e.g., sleeping during presentations, being rude towards our hosts during field studies) as well as multiple unexcused absences are going to be reflected in your participation score.

 Grading